All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 Ocarinas

-Ocarinas are vessel flutes: flutes that voice based on the resonance of sound waves within a closed air chamber.
-They do not have open-ended bores as do recorders, tin whistles, and Native American flutes.
+Ocarinas are vessel flutes: flutes that resonate sound waves within a closed air chamber.
+They do not have open-ended bores as do recorders, concert flutes, or tin whistles.
 This gives them their unique "full" or "rounded" sound.

 Ocarinas date back thousands of years to the ancient Chinese and Mesoamerican civilizations.
 Italian Giuseppe Donati invented the modern "oc" in the 1850s.
 He standardized the instrument so that it could play western scales with simple fingering.